Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Experiments

 \subsection{Computational efficiency}

-Because a key motivation of DLDNF is to support multi-query evaluation without test-time iterative optimization, we report efficiency metrics alongside accuracy.
-Specifically, we measure (i) inference latency per parameter query, (ii) the number of gradient steps required at inference for methods that use auto-decoding, and (iii) memory overhead associated with storing per-instance latent codes in instance-parameterized methods.
-This analysis complements accuracy metrics by quantifying the deployment cost of parameterized PDE solvers in real-time and high-throughput settings.
+To characterize the computational implications of multi-query evaluation without test-time iterative optimization, we measure efficiency metrics alongside accuracy.
+Specifically, we measure (i) inference latency per parameter query, (ii) the number of gradient steps required at inference for methods that require auto-decoding, and (iii) memory overhead associated with storing per-instance latent codes in instance-parameterized methods.
+The analysis complements accuracy metrics by quantifying deployment cost in repeated-query settings.

+Figure~\ref{fig:computational_efficiency} visualizes the same deployment-cost comparison across latency, inference steps, and memory overhead.
+Panel (c) represents memory overhead by the stored representation dimension, so the integer values inherit the power-of-two widths specified by each architecture.
+The efficiency results characterize an accuracy--efficiency tradeoff.
+In the displayed comparison, DLDMF yields the lower error but has higher per-query latency than P$^2$INN because latent ODE integration adds computational cost.
+DLDMF nevertheless requires no instance-wise latent optimization; the table does not treat that algorithmic distinction as a wall-clock speed claim against auto-decoding methods that are not displayed.